Arc'teryx Fission SV Glove Review

 Our Analysis and Test Results

-Warm, comfortable, and dexterous.
-This lightweight glove is our top recommendation for its breathable construction that offers warmth all day long.
-Whether you're skiing at the resort, hiking for lines in the backcountry, or doing virtually any other winter activity, this glove has it all, if you can justify the price.
+Warm, comfortable, and dexterous, this lightweight glove has a breathable construction that offers warmth all day long.
+Whether you're skiing at the resort, hiking for lines in the backcountry, or doing virtually any other winter activity, this glove has it all.
+However, you'll have to be able to justify the price and make sure the fit works for you.

 Performance Comparison